 - Assertiveness - if the team is going off topic or running over time, can you bring the group back to focus on the task in hand?

 You may be given advance notice and several weeks to prepare or a presentation may be sprung on you on the day.
 The recruiter will be assessing:

 - Communication skills - be clear, use appropriate language, tone and pace

 - Public speaking - be confident, use eye contact, remember to smile

 - Logic and structure - keep it focused and easy to follow

 - Time management - stick to the time allotted without rushing

 - Use of visual aids - use them appropriately, do not turn your back on your audience to look at a screen or bury your head in a script.

-However, more commonly you are asked to write a letter of advice to a client or write a report or memo for a senior member of staff (often based on a bundle of case study materials).
+Examples of written assessments include being asked to write a letter of advice to a client or a memo for a senior member of staff (often based on a bundle of case study materials).

 You will be assessed on: